 Brother SE625 – $369

 This machine can sometimes be found for even less than the PE550D.
-So, why didn’t it make the first spot?
-Well, this machine is an older model and availability is pretty limited.
+So, why didn’t this inexpensive embroidery machine make the first spot?
+Well, this machine is an older model and availability is pretty limited in a lot of cases.

-However, the SE625 is ALSO a sewing machine!
-So, if you need a dual-purpose machine… it might be worth the wait!
+By the way, the SE625 is NOT just an embroidery machine.
+It also sews!
+So, if you need a sewing machine that does embroidery… it might be worth the wait!
 It’s a solid machine and definitely a great purchase if your budget is really tight.

 Click here to check for used SE625 machines